Skip to main content

 1. Those derived from implicit or tacit obligations.

-2. Those concerning the costs of compliance with contracts that exceed the economic benefits expected to be received from them.
+2. Those concerning the costs of fulfilling contracts that exceed the economic benefits expected to be received from them.

-3. Those derived from restructuring, except if they refer to legal or contractual obligations and not merely tacit ones.
+3. Derivatives of restructuring, except if they refer to legal or contractual obligations and not merely tacit ones.

-4. Those related to the risk of sales returns.
+4. Those relating to the risk of sales returns.

-5. Personnel payments that correspond to payments based on equity instruments, used as a remuneration formula for employees, and are paid in cash.
+5. Those of personnel that correspond to payments based on equity instruments, used as a formula for employee remuneration, and are paid in cash.

-Note: Expenses that, in accordance with the two previous sections, would not have been tax deductible, will be integrated into the tax base of the tax period in which the provision is applied or the expense is used for its purpose.
+Note: Expenses that, in accordance with the two preceding sections, have not been tax deductible will be included in the tax base of the tax period in which the provision is applied or the expense is allocated to its purpose.